Shoshone National Forest: Fauna

 Since the migration of the endangered gray wolf into Shoshone National Forest after the successful wolf reintroduction program in the Yellowstone region commenced in the mid-1990s, all of the known 70 mammal species that existed prior to white settlement still exist in the forest.
 Altogether, at least 335 species of wildlife call Shoshone National Forest their home, including the largest population of Bighorn sheep and one of the few locations Grizzly bears can still be found in the contiguous U. S.

 At least 700 grizzly bears are believed to exist in the Greater Yellowstone Ecosystem, which includes Shoshone National Forest, with approximately 125 grizzlies in the forest.
 The grizzly is listed as a threatened species by the U.S. Fish and Wildlife Service, and the forest is one of their last strongholds.
-For what are considered to be "nuisance bears", non-lethal traps are set to capture them so that they can be relocated to remote areas, away from civilization.
+Non-lethal traps are set to capture nuisance bears, which are then relocated to remote areas away from civilization.
 In the case of the grizzly, each captured bear is tranquilized and then ear tagged with an identifying number.
 Each number is registered, and if the bear continues to return to areas where they pose a risk of imminent threat to human safety, they are exterminated.
 The grizzly recovery efforts implemented by federal agencies have often resulted in major disagreements with local landowners and surrounding municipalities.
 This situation occurs less frequently with the smaller and less aggressive black bear.
 An active management program, in conjunction with other National Forests and National Parks within the Greater Yellowstone Ecosystem, works cooperatively to maximize human safety and to ensure habitat protection for both species of endemic bears.
 Visitors are mandated to store their food in their vehicles or in steel containers found in campgrounds, and bear-proof trash receptacles are located in the front-country zones throughout the forest.
 In the backcountry, food must be stored some distance from campsites, and other related precautions are enforced to help prevent bad encounters.